-Major Components IEEE-IAS [11] % of Failures EPRI [12] % of Failures
+Major Components IEEE-IAS [15] % of Failures EPRI [16] % of Failures

 Bearing Related 44 41

 Winding Related 26 36

 Rotor Related 8 9

 Other 22 14

-various possible types of faults such as indicated in Fig. 1.
-The probability of occurrence of such faults is given in Table I, see [11],[12].
-Therein, both the stator and rotor faults account for around 40 percent of all faults.
-Accordingly, the main thrust of this work centers on electrical stator and rotor faults.
+have been many investigations on condition monitoring and fault diagnostics in electric machines throughout the literature, especially squirrel-cage induction motors [1]-[14].
+This is because failure of such motors as prime movers can lead to significant undesirable repercussions such as production downtime, financial loss, adverse environmental effects, and possible personnel injury.
+Consequently, considerable interest in machine fault diagnostics received from industry and academia has prompted researchers to develop excellent state-of-the-art diagnostic techniques for various possible types of faults such as indicated in Fig. 1.
+The probability of occurrence of such faults is given in Table I (see [15] and [16]).
+Therein, both the stator and rotor faults account for around 40% of all faults.
+Accordingly, the main thrust of this paper centers on electrical stator and rotor faults.

 In order to develop improved or novel stator and rotor fault diagnostic methods, extensive research has been done on the dynamic modeling of motor faults.
-This includes using the Time-Stepping Coupled Finite-Element State-Space technique to incorporate the stator and rotor faults for performance study and analysis [13].
+This includes using the time-stepping coupled finite-element state-space technique to incorporate the stator and rotor faults for performance study and analysis [17].
 It is desired to compare and verify these motor performances with physical data acquired from an actual motor with selected faults.
 Comparison between modeled and actual faults can significantly improve the fidelity of the simulation models and lead to improvements in future machine models representing various faulty conditions.
-Present methods of obtaining motor fault data are time consuming and often require permanent deformation or destruction of motor components in order to perform the experiments.
-These actions of destruction of motor components are often irreversible and hence require several spare motors or their associated components in order to perform experiments of various fault scenarios.
+Present methods of obtaining motor fault data are time-consuming and often require permanent deformation or destruction of motor components in order to perform the experiments.
+These actions of destruction of motor components are often irreversible, and hence, require several spare motors or their associated components in order to perform experiments of various fault scenarios.
 The machine components used for these tests are experiment specific and often require a significant amount of storage space.
-These costly obstacle could be overcome through the use of a reconfigurable induction motor which can physically and experimentally emulate such faults in a reversible manner that avoids permanent damage to motor parts.
-Accordingly, the design and testing of such a motor was the main thrust of this work.
+It was thought that these costly obstacles could be overcome through the use of a reconfigurable induction motor that can physically and experimentally emulate such faults in a reversible manner that avoids permanent damage to motor parts.
+The main objective of this paper was to develop a reconfigurable induction machine that can be utilized for stator and rotor fault emulation.
+In the case of stator interturn faults, the circulating current was controlled by varying the resistance between the turns.
+Whereas, in the case of rotor broken bar faults, these faults were emulated by means of removal of bars from the reconfigurable cage.
+Accordingly, this paper was not intended for the study of the process of insulation failure in the turns or dielectric/insulation variability around a developing short.
+In other words, this paper was not intended to characterize the mechanisms behind stator winding insulation breakdowns/failures or rotor bar breakages.